Exawind/amr-wind/docs/sphinx/theory/theory.rst

 :math:`z = z_{\mathrm{ref}}`, :math:`u_\tau` can be computed using a
 non-linear solve to satisfy `[eq:loglaw] <#eq:loglaw>`__.

-In ``AMR-wind`` Newton-Raphson iterations are used with a convergence criterion of :math:`\lvert u_\tau^{n+1} - u_\tau^n \rvert < 10^{-5}`.
+In ``AMR-Wind`` Newton-Raphson iterations are used with a convergence criterion of :math:`\lvert u_\tau^{n+1} - u_\tau^n \rvert < 10^{-5}`.
 For this, derivative of
 :math:`\frac{\partial u_{\mathrm{mag}}}{\partial {u_\tau}}` is used,